-Every student is responsible for upholding the 'Student Discipline Code'; refer to CSUSB Bulletin of Courses http://bulletin.csusb.edu/academic-regulations/ approved by the course instructor or by departmental policy;
+Every student is responsible for upholding the 'Student Discipline Code'; refer to CSUSB Bulletin of Courses http://bulletin.csusb.edu/academic-regulations/

 Plagiarism is the act of presenting the ideas and writing of another as one's own.
 Cheating is the act of obtaining or attempting to obtain credit for academic work through the use of any dishonest, deceptive, or fraudulent means.
 Cheating includes but is not limited to: